10 Website Security Tips for Marketers

 10. Choose a DXP with frequent updates and top-class support

 With every update, you get the latest shield against cyber-attacks, plus new buttons and UX improvements for your everyday work.
-If you choose a DXP that frequently issues small updates, your developers can instantly install every one of them.
+If you choose a CMS or a DXP that frequently issues small updates, your developers can instantly install every one of them.

 Another essential part of website security is reliable support from your technology providers.
 Support engineers should react promptly to any security issue reported.
 When you inform them about a critical problem, they should give you a workaround for instant protection and fix the problem as quickly as they can.